apndx/DenMaker/README.md

 # DenMaker
 Project for datastructure and algorithm course at the University of Helsinki.
-DenMaker creates random dungeons that the user can adjust with some parametres.
+DenMaker constructs random dungeons that the user can adjust with some parametres.
 DenMaker will be created using the method described by Bob Nystrom in his [blog entry](http://journal.stuffwithstuff.com/2014/12/21/rooms-and-mazes/).

 ## Documents and links